 When Jon asked me to guest post for him and compare our success with two styles of Facebook Ads used by Sierra Trading Post, I nearly leaped at the chance.
 It was the perfect excuse to open Pandora’s Box of Ad Data and offer some hard facts to a timeline of ad spend.

-For two years, I’ve had a dedicated ad budget for Facebook.
+For two years, I’ve had a dedicated ad A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. for Facebook.
 I’ve learned that sending people away from Facebook to our eCommerce site isn’t effective, but using Sponsored Stories to attract fans and, later, Promoted Posts to enhance engagement with those fans is successful.

 When Facebook Offers were unveiled, we gave them a shot, too.
 Throughout the fourth quarter of this year, we’ve been experimenting with Facebook Offers and Promoted Posts – posts in which we offer a coupon when users click through a shortened link.